 [3808.77 Kb] NMMA’s white paper on the significant contributions the recreational boating industry has made to protect the environment and further conservation efforts.

-Overview: Sport Fish Restoration and Boating Trust Fund Overview
+One Pager: Reauthorize the Sport Fishing Restoration and Boating Trust Fund

-[55.34 Kb] A backgrounder on the Sport Fish Restoration and Boating Trust Fund (Trust Fund), how it is funded, and key facts.
+[597.95 Kb] A backgrounder on the Sport Fish Restoration and Boating Trust Fund (Trust Fund), how the Trust Fund further the marine manufacturing industry, and key facts.

 [368.17 Kb] An overview of the Paris Climate Agreement, and what it means for the recreational boating industry.